thomasstr/snapcat/README.md

 # Set a friend's display name
 friend.set_display_name('Nik Ro')

+# Learn more about your friend
+friend.can_see_custom_stories
+friend.display_name
+friend.username

-# Check what type of friend they are
+# What kind of friend are they anyway??
+friend.type
 friend.type.confirmed?
 friend.type.unconfirmed?
 friend.type.blocked?